pollination/pollination-docs/rhino-plugin/pollination-commands-for-rhino/po_mergerooms.md

-# PO\_MergeRooms
+# PO_MergeRooms

 Merge multiple rooms into one room.
-Select a host room first for other rooms to merge into, and the host room's properties will be assigned to new merged room.
+Select a host room first for other rooms to merge into, and the host room&apos;s properties will be assigned to new merged room.